-I’ve been showing you all the fun DIY’s for this shower including the baby shower name tag and the chalkboard clock we used as a guest book.
-I can’t wait to show you how everything at the shower turned out – stay tuned, the big reveal is coming soon!
-UPDATE: Check out how the rustic woodland baby shower turned out.
+I’ve been showing you all the fun DIYs for this shower, including the baby shower name tag.
+I can’t wait to show you how everything at the shower turned out – stay tuned; the big reveal is coming soon!
+UPDATE: Check out how the rustic woodland baby shower food and decor turned out.

-This post contains affiliate links, but nothing that I wouldn’t wholeheartedly recommend anyway!
+This DIY baby shower banner tutorial contains affiliate links, but nothing that I wouldn’t wholeheartedly recommend anyway!
 Read my full disclosure here.

-Supplies for Moss Banner for Rustic Woodland Baby Shower
+Supplies for DIY Baby Shower Banner:

 - Recycled cardboard for pendants